Denton County public and government assistance programs.

 Children’s Medicaid, or CHIP, provides health coverage for children from indigent families.
 The low cost insurance program covers the costs of vaccines, prescriptions, doctor visits, standard lab tests and X-rays, glasses, as well as hospital and dental care.
 The Denton County human services department also supports children from low to moderate income families with disabilities or enduring illnesses, and these residents may qualify for special services as well.

 WIC, or the Special Supplemental Nutrition Program for Women, Infants and Children, helps low-income pregnant women, new mothers and young children lead healthy lifestyles.
 Not only may there be free baby formula, but the Texas WIC program also offers education and counseling regarding nutrition.
 This will teach people how to prepare healthy foods, and there is also assistance with obtaining healthcare for newborns.
+The County of Denton uses public funds and government grants to pay for WIC and the infant formula programs.

 Low-income households in Denton County can meet the cost of energy by making use of the nation’s largest public benefit, which is the state of Texas Comprehensive Energy Assistance Program (CEAP).
 This program emphasizes support for senior citizens and/or disabled households by paying up to four of the highest bills for home heating and cooling during the year.